huggingface/open-muse/README.md

 ### Installation

-First create a virtual environment and install the repo using.
+First create a virtual environment and install the repo using:

 ```bash
 git clone https://github.com/huggingface/muse
 cd muse
 pip install -e ".[extra]"
 ```

+You'll need to install `PyTorch` and `torchvision` manually.
+We are using `torch==1.13.1` with `CUDA11.7` for training.

 For distributed data parallel training we use `accelerate` library, although this may change in the future.
 For dataset loading, we use `webdataset` library.
 So the dataset should be in the `webdataset` format.